Sup2point0/integrity/questions/integrals/2025/s25f-ip1.md

 No substitution’s gonna work here.

 ### 2
-What you <em>do</em> know is how to differentiate and integrate trig functions.
+What you *do* know is how to differentiate and integrate trig functions.

 ### 3
 Parts...?